On full-time motherhood & wondering if you're (doing) enough

 So I started paying attention to that.
 And here’s what I noticed:

-We live in a world that values output—what you produce, what you earn, what you display.
-Where being “busy” is seen as a badge of honour.
-And where new mothers are expected to bounce back, as if nothing happened.
+We live in a world that really values output.
+What you produce, what you earn, what you show.
+Being busy is kind of worn like a badge.
+And new mothers are often expected to just bounce back, like nothing really changed.

-Then there’s also this layer I didn’t expect—a part of me that wonders if I come across as traditional or conservative, just because I’m home full-time with my baby.
+And then there’s this layer I didn’t really expect.
+Sometimes I catch myself wondering if I come across as traditional or conservative just because I’m home full-time with my baby.
 And that feels off.
 Because that’s not me.

-I’m not here to fit into some outdated version of what a woman should be.
-I want to be here—fully, intentionally—but on my own terms.
+I’m not trying to fit into some outdated idea of what a woman should be.
+I want to be here, fully, but on my own terms.
 Fiercely.
 Freely.

-Society still has this narrow image of stay-at-home moms.
-Like it’s a role defined by sacrifice, by giving up, by being less visible or ambitious.
-And that image feels so far from how I feel inside—creative, curious, restless in good ways, dreaming big.
+There’s still this pretty narrow image of stay-at-home moms.
+Like it’s all sacrifice and giving things up and becoming less visible or less ambitious.
+And honestly, that feels so far from how it actually feels inside.

-I guess that tension made me hesitate until now.
-Made me soften what I say when people ask—not because I’m ashamed of motherhood itself (quite the opposite), but because I don’t want to be misunderstood, reduced, or boxed into something that just doesn’t fit.
+I think that tension is part of why I’ve been a bit careful with it.
+Why I sometimes soften how I say it when people ask.
+Not because I’m ashamed of motherhood, quite the opposite, but because I don’t want to be misunderstood or reduced to something that doesn’t fit.

 It’s no wonder there’s this little voice that asks: